 - Great Plains Wolves – Great plains wolves were classified as extinct by 1926 after wolf-hunting destroyed the population.

-- Mexican Gray Wolves – Humans hunted the Mexican gray wolf to the point of near extinction; this is now the rarest species of the gray wolf in the United States.
+- Mexican Gray Wolves – Humans hunted the Mexican gray wolf to near extinction; this is now the rarest species of the gray wolf in the United States.

-- Rocky Mountain Wolves – Humans hunted the Rocky Mountain wolves to the point of near extinction until their status was changed to unthreatened despite the population not yet being sustainable.
+- Rocky Mountain Wolves – Humans hunted the Rocky Mountain wolves to near extinction until their status was changed to unthreatened despite the population not yet being sustainable.

-- Arctic Wolves – The Arctic wolf population is not currently under threat of extinction; however, with legalized hunting in Canada, the population has declined over the past few years.
+- Arctic Wolves – The Arctic wolf population is not currently threatened extinction; however, with legalized hunting in Canada, the population has declined over the past few years.

 The destruction of subspecies and the threat of destruction of others pushed many countries worldwide to pass laws forbidding wolf hunting.